GuyFromTheInternet/cypressautoexec/README.md

 deletes the version name for more place on the screen

 pressing g shows you the info of the block

+pressing h places a stone block above you

 pressing f2 turns on mat_fullbright